ildyria/personal-website/pages/index.md

 ## SEE ALSO {id="SEE-ALSO"}

 <<`TLK-2019-0318 -` [Verification of TweetNaCl’s Curve25519][45] ||
-Presentation of the verification of TweetNaCl's Curve25519 implemenation at [Journée GT Méthodes Formelles pour la S&eacute;curit&eacute;][46]. >>
+Presentation of the verification of TweetNaCl's Curve25519 implementation at [Journée GT Méthodes Formelles pour la S&eacute;curit&eacute;][46]. >>

 <<`TLK-2018-1204 -` [Cryptanalysis of MORUS][41] ||
 Presentation of the Linear Cryptanalysis part of [Cryptanalysis of Morus][34] at [ASIACRYPT 2018][44]. >>